serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 We'll see how this contrasts with a pull-based approach later.

-First, what's the issue with tools like Jenkins or CirleCI for deployment?
+First, what's the issue with tools like Jenkins or CircleCI for deployment?
 My main security arguments against traditional CI/CD tools are:

 * the network attack surface
 * disappointing access controls over secrets (looking at you CircleCI)